Study: How does the world see Germany? | DW | 08.07.2021

 Culture is a top priority, but Germany lags behind in the digital sector, according to a survey conducted abroad.
 Efficient, reliable but inflexible and hesitant — why Germans are respected, and what people dislike.

-Three German organizations with an international orientation — Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), the German Academic Exchange Service (DAAD), and the cultural Goethe-Institut — on Thursday in Berlin presented a study entitled "Aussenblick — International Perspectives on Germany in Times of the COVID-19 Pandemic."
-The organizations interviewed more than 620 experts from 37 countries within the culture, science, and international cooperation sectors for their joint study.
+Three German organizations with an international orientation — Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), the German Academic Exchange Service (DAAD), and the cultural Goethe-Institut — presented a study entitled "Aussenblick: International Perspectives on Germany in Times of the COVID-19 Pandemic" on Thursday in Berlin.
+The organizations interviewed more than 620 experts from 37 countries within the cultural, science, and international cooperation sectors.

-In fact, the 120-page paper reads like a to-do list for the new German government to be elected in September.
-The study aimed to "compare self-perception and external perception," said GIZ board spokesperson Tanja Gönner, Goethe Secretary General Johannes Ebert and DAAD Secretary General Kai Sicks.
-According to the foreword to the study, in the midst of "the wide-scale disruption we're currently experiencing as a result of the coronavirus," the study's authors turned to "experts and outstanding authorities on Germany from all over the world…. to give our international partners and friends the opportunity to outline their perspective on our country."
+In fact, the 120-page paper reads like a to-do list for the new German government once they are elected in September.
+The study aimed to "compare self-perception and external perception," said GIZ board spokesperson Tanja Gönner, Goethe Secretary-General Johannes Ebert and DAAD Secretary-General Kai Sicks.
+According to the foreword to the study, in the midst of "the wide-scale disruption we're currently experiencing as a result of the coronavirus," the study's authors turned to "experts and outstanding authorities on Germany from all over the world ... to give our international partners and friends the opportunity to outline their perspective on our country."

 The results of the survey are hardly surprising: Germany has top scores for its economic strength, democratic stability and cultural appeal.
 However, the respondents see a need to catch up in terms of digitization, the climate for innovation and access to German universities.
 Although Germans seem to be greatly interested in environmental issues, according to the respondents, companies do not focus enough on environmental protection.
 The respondents also felt Germany is "not sufficiently" dealing with its colonial history.